 In this section, we list our ten most unique celebrity engagement rings of all time.
 While each of the rings features diamonds, what makes all of these unique is how they each incorporate other gemstones as well.
 From emeralds to rubies, and even aquamarine, the beautiful colors and delightful details of these rings sets them apart from other engagement rings.
 Can you guess which celebrity each ring belongs to?

-1. Olivia Wilde’s Brilliant-Cut Diamond Ring with an Emerald Halo
+1. Olivia Wilde’s Brilliant-Cut Diamond Engagement Ring with an Emerald Halo

 Not only does this engagement ring that belongs to Eva Longoria boast a ruby gemstone that has an extremely vibrant red hue, but experts estimate that the stone is between 6 to 8 carats large!
-The center stone is highlighted with a halo of rather large accent diamonds that altogether make this one of the most unique celebrity engagement rings we’ve ever seen.
+The center stone of the unique engagement ring is highlighted with a halo of rather large accent diamonds that altogether make this one of the most unique celebrity engagement rings we’ve ever seen.

-4. Jessica Biel’s 3-Stone Diamond and Aquamarine Ring
+4. Jessica Biel’s 3-Stone Aquamarine and Diamond Engagement Ring

-5. Jackie Kennedy’s Emerald and Diamond Art-Deco Masterpiece
+5. Jackie Kennedy’s Emerald and Diamond Art-Deco Engagement Ring

 7. Emma Slater’s Splendid Pink Sapphire